Yaza Datu Kalaya: Early life

 The princess was born on 12 November 1559 to Queen Yaza Dewi and King Bayinnaung of Toungoo in Pegu (Bago).
 She was named Yaza Datu Kalaya because she was born on the day when the relic chamber of the Mahazedi Pagoda in Bago was dedicated for the first time.
 From her mother's side, she was descended from the Ava royal line.
-She had two full siblings: an elder brother Nawrahta Minsaw and younger brother Thiri Thudhamma Yaza.
+She had two full siblings: an elder brother Nawrahta Minsaw and a younger brother Thiri Thudhamma Yaza.
 The three children grew up at the Kanbawzathadi Palace in Pegu, and they officially became part of the most senior royalty in March 1563 when their mother was elevated to the king's third (and last) principal queen.

 The princess was educated at the palace.
-She was interested in poetry, (and later became a noted poet).
+She was interested in poetry (and later became a noted poet).
 At 15, she had her ear-piercing ceremony on 27 February 1574.

 Crown Princess of Burma (1586–1593)

 According to the chronicles, the princess grew up to be a great beauty.
-The princess nonetheless remained unmarried into her twenties although she was pursued by many senior princes, including Mingyi Swa, her already married half-nephew and the heir-apparent of the kingdom.
+The princess nonetheless remained unmarried into her twenties, although she was pursued by many senior princes, including Mingyi Swa, her already married half-nephew and the heir-apparent of the kingdom.
 In 1583, Mingyi Swa's wife, Natshin Medaw, complained to her parents that Mingyi Swa spent much time pursuing Yaza Datu Kalaya.
 Her complaints contributed to a fallout between her parents Viceroy Thado Minsaw of Ava and Inwa Mibaya and Mingyi Swa's father King Nanda, which led to a rebellion by Thado Minsaw in 1584.

 Protected by her half-brother Nanda, Yaza Datu Kalaya continued to spurn Mingyi Swa's advances.
 But in October 1586, Nanda left Pegu with the army for his regime's third invasion of Siam.
 Mingyi Swa was left to guard the capital.
-With Nanda gone, Mingyi Swa raised the princess to be his queen, and formally divorced Natshin Medaw in the process.
-Nanda arrived back to Pegu in June 1587 from a failed campaign, and the king was extremely unhappy to learn of the news what had happened while he was away.
+With Nanda gone, Mingyi Swa raised the princess to be his queen and formally divorced Natshin Medaw in the process.
+Nanda arrived back in Pegu in June 1587 from a failed campaign, and the king was extremely unhappy to learn of the news of what had happened while he was away.

 In all, she was Mingyi Swa's chief queen for about six years.
 She became a widow on when Mingyi Swa died in action in Siam.
 She learned of the news a month later when the defeated army brought back the body of the fallen crown-prince to Pegu.